bieri2/bieri-et-al-2025-EGU-GMD/README.md

 This branch includes HRLDAS/Noah-MP v4.5-WRF with a dynamic root scheme that simulates deep root water uptake.
 See [Fan et al. (2017)](https://doi.org/10.1073/pnas.1712381114) for details on the root scheme.
 This version of the model also includes additional resolved soil layers and soil properties which vary with depth according to an exponential decay function ([Miguez-Macho and Fan 2012](https://doi.org/10.1029/2012JD017539)).

-Please contact Carolina Bieri, University of Illinois at Urbana-Champaign (bieri2@illinois.edu) with any questions about the code in this repository.
+Please contact Carolina Bieri (cab478@ucar.edu) with any questions about the code in this repository.

 Please see the accompanying publication for information on the development of this version of HRLDAS/Noah-MP.